msillano/IoTwebUI/README21.md

 Do you want to experiment but don't know where to start?
 I recommend:
  1. Copying the following 3 RULES into the RULE edit area (EXPERT mode) and then pressing TEST.
  2. On the tap-to-run page, tab 'user RULE' you will find three new buttons: 'fire the light'.
 'Goofy' and 'call for Goofy': you can check the functioning of the three RULES.
- 3. Activate the 'voice command', and try "Hey Tuya, run Goofy".
+ 3. Activate the 'voice command', and try "Hey Tuya, esegui Goofy".
 ````
  if (TRIGBYNAME('fire the light')) VOICE ("Done: 'fired the light'");
  if (TRIGBYNAME("Goofy")) POP ("Test", "Found Goofy");